Factors to Consider When Choosing Prague Schools

 Understand the teachers and managers.
 Ask how long the management team has been in place as this affects the stability of the school.
 Ask about the teacher turnover especially in the first two years when young teachers often take maternity breaks.

-Factor in additional costs of travel and trips as most Private schools will arrange various holidays and trips during the year both nationally and internationally.
+Holidays.
+Factor in additional costs of travel and trips as both State and Private schools will arrange various holidays and trips during the year both nationally and possibly internationally.